Uploading...

 Examples of Brand Translation Errors

 Many companies have made brand translation errors.
 Coca-Cola is a prominent example – the company used a literal translation for its brand translations.
-Unfortunately, their translated name meant something like “bite the wax tadpole” in Chinese.
+Unfortunately, their chinese translated name meant something like “bite the wax tadpole”.
 The company has since integrated a creative translation approach, and the name now reads “tasty fun” in Chinese.
 Much better!

 The Bing search engine learned from the mistakes of the brands that preceded them.
 When the Microsoft company used literal translation, they found that some of their characters had negative associations translating the name to “illness” and “disease”.
 But with creative translation, it worked well across a variety of international markets.